jalbiero/vo2max-tracker/README.md

 ## For developers

+If you use [VSCode](https://code.visualstudio.com/) or [VSCodium](https://vscodium.com/) for development, you must use a virtual environment inside the project (e.g. vo2max-tracker/.venv directory) as noted in this [stack overflow answer](https://stackoverflow.com/a/64434542)

-The following assumes a terminal located in *vo2max-tracker* directory
+The following examples assume a terminal located in *vo2max-tracker* directory

 ### Install full dependencies